VarLog/GetData_CourseProject/CodeBook.md

 * `get_dataset <- function (datadir="UCI HAR Dataset")`

-	This function reads the Samsung data and return the merged tidy dataset with all of the needed measurements.
+	This function reads the Samsung data and returns the merged tidy dataset with all of the needed measurements.
 	1. Read the `activity_labels.txt` table.
 	2. Read the `features.txt` table.
 	3. Extract only the features that related the mean and standard deviation.